Gravitational collapse in AdS: instabilities, turbulence, and information: Numerical solver

 \section{Numerical solver}

 {To solve the coupled system of field equations (\ref{ee2})-(\ref{ee4}) we start up with a version of the {\sc Rio} code \cite{bcdr18,aabd21}, adapted to the problem as studied in Ref. \cite{dpr13}.
 An extra module is added, developed to deal with the DCE calculations as a post-processing treatment of data.
 Fundamentally the {\sc Rio} code uses the Galerkin-collocation method \cite{boyd} to discretize the field equations, which therefore are integrated as a dynamical system using the classic Runge--Kutta method.
-In this particular setting the evolution was implemented as semi-constrained, that is, we solve the non-linear differential equation \be \dot A(t,x) = - \sin(2x)A^2(t,x) \Phi(t,x) \Pi(t,x), \ee as part of the dynamical system, updating the spectral modes associated to $\delta$ using Eq. (\ref{ee1}), and monitoring the ADM mass calculated by either Eq. (\ref{ADMM}) or (\ref{ADMM_int}), at each time interval.
+In this particular setting the evolution was implemented as semi-constrained, that is, we solve the non-linear differential equation \be \dot A(t,x) = - \sin(2x)A^2(t,x) \Phi(t,x) \Pi(t,x)e^{-\delta}, \ee as part of the dynamical system, updating the spectral modes associated to $\delta$ using Eq. (\ref{ee1}), and monitoring the ADM mass calculated by either Eq. (\ref{ADMM}) or (\ref{ADMM_int}), at each time interval.
 The spectral basis constructed satisfies the boundary conditions at $x=0$ and $x=\pi/2$, particularly for $d=3$ \cite{Bizon:2011gg} and all the results are presented for AdS${}_4$.
 For other spatial dimensions, the boundary conditions change, and the basis for the numerical solver has to be adapted.
 This is quite relevant for holographic applications where we have to perform specific numerical fits near the conformal infinity.
 However, in the spectral approximation, the Chebyshev polynomials are treated in the interval $[-1,1]$, independently of the boundary conditions.
-Thus, the basis building is feasible and implemented with high quality.
+Thus, the basic building is feasible and implemented with high quality.
 Nevertheless, the current version of our solver could give a good idea close to the conformal boundary for $d > 3$, if we change the cutoff at the ultraviolet regime using an $\ell\ne 1$.
-This will be equivalent to drifting the mirror position.
-For this work, we developed a {\sc Fortran} solver using LAPACK and BLAS, which are open source and optimized libraries.
-The additional module uses the optimized {\sc Python} libraries for trapezoidal integration and fast Fourier transform to calculate efficiently the DCE.
-This last script has been calibrated in a previous work \cite{bd22}.
-For a typical run with $90$ grid points, and a time step of $10^{-4}$, the {\sc Fortran} solver takes $90$ seconds for the massless scalar field traveling to infinite and go back in $\approx\pi$ units of proper time.
-Each DCE value calculated with the {\sc Python} script takes $0.77$ seconds.
-All the runs were performed on a $1.8$ GHz Dual-Core Intel Core i5, under OsX Big Sur.}
+This will be equivalent to drifting the mirror position. }